-A classic Charlie and Lola story about starting-school worries, from Children's Laureate Lauren Child - now in a brilliant board book edition!
+A classic Charlie and Lola picture book about starting school worries, from Children's Laureate Lauren Child.

 Charlie's little sister Lola is nearly big enough to go to school - but Lola is not so sure.
 She thinks it probably would be useful to read and write and count, but she doesn't really have time for school - she's much too busy doing extremely important things at home.
-And, besides, Lola's invisible friend, Soren Lorensen, is slightly nervous about going to school on his own . . .
+And her invisible friend, Soren Lorensen, is slightly nervous about going to school on his own.

 Child gives a simple story about starting school extra layers of complexity and humour. - Books for Keeps

 Child is the Tracey Emin of illustration for young children: provocative, fearless, funny, but full of spirit and warmth. - The Independent

 An exciting, funny and memorable read for both carers and children. - Child Care

 An imaginative and beautiful tale...
 Excellent. - The Sun

 Lauren Child has sold over 3 million books worldwide and is considered one of the most talented children's book author/illustrators working today.
 She won the prestigious Kate Greenaway Medal for I Will Not Ever Never Eat a Tomato, the Nestle Gold Book Award for That Pesky Rat and the Nestle Bronze Book Award for Beware of the Storybook Wolves.
 Lauren loves designing and making things and finds it exciting to see her drawings turned into objects.